MhmRhm/cpplab/README.md

 ```

 How I run the code on Windows:
+- Install Visual Studio 2022
-- Install clang-17 or above
+- Install clang-17 or above and add to path
 - Install cmake 3.28.0 or above
 - Install Ninja